Charles-CK/Project-E-608/README.md

 - **Accurate, Synced Captions**: The transcription process includes timestamps to create precise captions that align with the audio and video content.
 The ability to edit the transcript ensures captions are accurate and well-synced.
 - **User-Friendly Tool**: The application provides a clean and intuitive GUI, making it easy for users to transcribe audio, edit captions, and embed them into video files.

-## Diagrams

-- **Deployment Diagram**: Illustrates the structure of the system and how the components interact.
-- **Project E608 Program Diagram**: Provides a visual overview of the application's flow and key processes.

 ## Goals

 ### 1. Audio Transcription